UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

-## Step 2: Minting yUSD with renBTC
+## Step 2: Minting uUSDrBTC with renBTC

-Minting yUSD tokens is easy with the [EMP Tools](http://tools.umaproject.org/), UMA's UI for ExpiringMultiParty contracts (EMP) which is what the yUSD token is minted from.
+Minting uUSDrBTC tokens is easy with the [EMP Tools](http://tools.umaproject.org/), UMA's UI for ExpiringMultiParty contracts (EMP) which is what the uUSDrBTC token is minted from.

 Navigate to http://tools.umaproject.org/ and click the "Connect" button at the